ensembleanalytics/ensembleci/SETUP.md

 docker-compose up
 ```

-## Timeflow Cloud

-We offer a managed version of Timeflow which is accessible at https://app.timeflow.systems.

 ## Developer Mode

 A single developer can run Timeflow locally and in a single user mode to assist with their dbt development workflow.
 This can be started in the following way, replacing _<path-to-your-dbt-project>_ with the path to the project you would like to analyse.